Adoption & Health Contract

 Mutual Promises to Produce & Maintain Health & Vitality

-Annette Wade (hereinafter referred to as "Breeder") hereby certifies that this puppy has been kept on a preventative program intended to minimize exposure to canine parasites (both ecto and internal parasites) and infectious disease and will have been given phophylactic treatments such as vaccinations and antihelminth medications at the sole discretion of the Breeder, according to the individual puppy, litter, time of year and current recommendations by various veterinary and canine health experts.
+Annette Wade (hereinafter referred to as "Breeder") hereby certifies that this puppy has been kept on a preventative program intended to minimize exposure to canine parasites (both ectopic and internal parasites) and infectious disease and will have been given phophylactic treatments such as vaccinations and antihelminth medications at the sole discretion of the Breeder, according to the individual puppy, litter, time of year and current recommendations by various veterinary and canine health experts.

 It is the sole responsibility of the Purchaser to discuss and adopt health protective measures with a qualified and trusted veterinary professional after the Purchaser assumes physical custody of the puppy.
 Breeder is not responsible for any veterinary costs acquired by Purchaser after the puppy leaves the physical custody of the Breeder.